1 Of 3 Missing Bald Eagles From Dollywood Found — Public Urged To Help

 American Eagle Foundation Needs Your Help Finding Missing Eagles

-As of April 24, the three missing bald eagles have yet to be found, so the American Eagle Foundation is urging the public to be alert and notify them if one of the three eagles is spotted.
+As of May 4, two of the three missing bald eagles have yet to be found, so the American Eagle Foundation is still urging the public to be alert and notify them if one of the three eagles is spotted.

-The missing eagles — named Rockland, Caesar, and Wesley — all have injured wings, which could result in them flying unevenly.
+The missing eagles — named Rockland and Wesley — both have injured wings, which could result in them flying unevenly.

 The American Eagle Foundation advises residents and visitors of the Pigeon Forge and Great Smoky Mountains area that if they see one of the eagles they should:

-The American Eagle Foundation has also provided contact information, which can be accessed on their Facebook posts for each of the birds, which can be found below.
+The American Eagle Foundation has also provided contact information, which can be accessed on their Facebook posts for each of the birds, as found below.

 Learn more about Rockland, here: